MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Model_App.md

 4. Under the **Data experiences** section, select **Forms** and open the **Information** form with **Main** Form type. (**Important:** Make sure you select the form with the form type of **Main**.)

+> [!IMPORTANT]
-    **IMPORTANT:** Since by default all forms are named Information, make sure to verify that the form you select has a Form Type of **Main** and not something else.
+> Since by default all forms are named Information, make sure to verify that the form you select has a Form Type of **Main** and not something else.
 By default, the form has two fields: Name and Owner.

 5. On the right side of the screen on the **Properties** panel, select the **Display Name** field, and change it to `Main Information`